epacuit/esslli2021/README.md

-# Probabilistic Stability for Winners in Voting
+# Probabilistic Methods in Social Choice (ESSLLI 2021)

 README.md for the code used in the course [Probabilistic Methods in Social Choice](https://pacuit.org/esslli2021/prob-social-choice/).